kamosah/fullstack-practice/README.md

 ## 🎓 **About This Project**

-This application is developed as a learning project to understand and replicate the sophisticated document analysis capabilities of Hebbia Matrix.
+This application is developed as a learning project to understand and replicate chat interface of Perplexity and the sophisticated document analysis capabilities of Hebbia Matrix.
 It demonstrates modern full-stack development practices while providing hands-on experience with:

 - **Enterprise-grade Architecture**: Scalable, maintainable code structure
 - **AI/ML Integration**: Practical implementation of LLM APIs